Bundle Adjustment in the Eager Mode: Methodology

 To better understand the advantages of our method, it is helpful to contrast it with previous approaches.
-It is worth noting that previous BA libraries such as GTSAM \cite{gtsam} employ a Jacobian \textit{dictionary}, where each $\mathbf{J}_{\left[\mathbf{r}_{ij}, \cdot\right]}$ is stored with an identifier based on the input-output symbol $(\bm{\zeta}_i | \mathbf{p}_j, \mathbf{r}_{ij})$.
-The existence of $\mathbf{J}_{\left[\mathbf{r}_{ij}, \cdot\right]}$ is determined by searching in a factor graph, and the optimization process involves updating the Jacobian dictionary.
-However, this representation is unsuitable for eager mode frameworks, which lack the detailed symbol tracking required for graph searches and AutoDiff.
-Additionally, the dictionary is a discrete data structure that is unfriendly for GPU parallelization.
-Consequently, the graph search becomes infeasible in eager mode.
+It is worth noting that previous BA libraries such as GTSAM \cite{gtsam} employ a Jacobian \textit{dictionary}, where each block $\mathbf{J}_{\left[\mathbf{r}_{ij}, \bm{\zeta}_i\right]}$ or $\mathbf{J}_{\left[\mathbf{r}_{ij}, \mathbf{p}_j\right]}$ is retrieved by symbolic identifiers, i.e., $(\bm{\zeta}_i, \mathbf{r}_{ij})$ and $(\mathbf{p}_j, \mathbf{r}_{ij})$, the inputs and outputs elements in factor graph.
+This design requires explicit symbol tracking to determine the existence of a block.
+The solver must know which symbols, i.e., $\bm{\zeta}_i$, $\mathbf{p}_j$, participate in each factor $\mathbf{r}_{ij}$ and perform graph searches to determine where each Jacobian block belongs.
+However, such a representation is fundamentally incompatible with eager-mode frameworks like PyTorch.
+Eager mode does not maintain symbolic information or a static factor graph; instead, it traces only high-level tensor operations (e.g., arithmetic, copy) on aggregated tensors (e.g., $\bm{Z}$ and $\bm{P}$) during execution.
+As a result, the autograd engine has no access to the detailed parameter-factor associations required to construct a Jacobian dictionary.
+Moreover, dictionary storage relies on discrete pointer data structures that are only optimized for CPUs but cannot be parallelized efficiently on GPUs.

-For a GPU-friendly sparse representation, our method is the first to utilize the \texttt{sparse\_bsr} native PyTorch format.
-We next introduce the forward pass computation of $\mathbf{r}$, followed by our sparsity-aware AutoDiff approach in the eager mode, illustrating their combined role in producing the Jacobian $\mathbf{J}$.
+{In contrast, for a GPU-friendly Jacobian storage, our method infers block locations directly from runtime and is the first to utilize PyTorch’s native \texttt{sparse\_bsr} format.} We next introduce the forward pass computation of $\bm{R}$, followed by our sparsity-aware AutoDiff approach in the eager mode, illustrating their combined role in producing the Jacobian $\mathbf{J}$.